Nusa Penida: things to do & facts to know – The Black Magic Side of Bali

 Nusa Penida ferry schedule

 Quite troublesome up to a decade ago, getting to Nusa Penida now is quite straightforward.
-There are public boats from Sanur, Kusamba and Padang Bai in Eastern Bali.
+There are public boats from Sanur, Kusamba, and Padang Bai in Eastern Bali.

 From Padang Bai

-The cheapest, way is catching the daily public ferry at 11:00 am, it’s a large boat that can board vehicles, the only chance to bring your motorbike, car, or bicycle to the island.
+The cheapest way is catching the daily public ferry at 11:00 am.
+It’s a large boat that can board vehicles, the only chance to bring your motorbike, car, or bicycle to the island.

-This ferry arrives in Sampalan on the North-East corner of the island, just off of the main road.
-This is a preferable way to get in and out from Nusa Penida.
-The boat is fairly stable on the water, you’ll have great views, bathrooms, and the possibility to walk around the boat.
-The ride takes about 1 hour.
+This ferry arrives in Sampalan on the northeast corner of the island, just off the main road.
+This is a preferable way to get in and out of Nusa Penida.

-There is also a smaller private speed boat service that typically carries up to 20 people.
-This departs from Padang Bai beachside every morning.
 You should be on the beachside by 06:30 to catch this public speedboat.
-Buy the ticket from the ticket office near the beach and wait until the boat has enough passengers for the boat to depart.
-The ticket cost is Rp 45,000 each way for locals and 75,000 Rp for foreigners.
+Buy the ticket from the ticket office near the beach and wait until the boat has enough passengers to depart.
+The ticket costs Rp 45,000 each way for locals and Rp 75,000 for foreigners.

 From Kusamba